tosc/vim/README.md

 ### SSH
 * If Unite binding doesn't work then check that you are using the right encoding for ssh.

+### Fugitive
+* If fugitive doesn't do anything when you try to commit and just types "fugitive:" in red in the command line then try running git commit in terminal.
+You might not have initiated your git and that should fix it.
 # Vimperator

 Firefox pentadactyl settings.